 “My good but sadly departed friend Ian Harrison financed the recording session hence his name appearing on the back cover of the single and twelve inch.

 “My mum died in 1987 just before our first T.V appearance and never got to see us on TV.
 Ironic that the first TV we did was in the then TVS (Meridian) region.
-A daytime show with a young Fern Britain as we came from West Sussex, Bognor Regis.
+A daytime show with a young Fern Britton as we came from West Sussex, Bognor Regis.

 “It got to No.1 in the indie charts.
-When we played in Denmark, after we came off stage having played this enormous tent, we were all a bit puzzled why prior to our performance the previous artist, who I believe was Flaco Jaminez, had played to a half empty tent and all of sudden it just filled up and was packed with around 10,000 strong crowd.
+When we played in Denmark, after we came off stage having played this enormous tent, we were all a bit puzzled why prior to our performance the previous artist, who I believe was Flaco Jaminez, had played to a half empty tent.
+All of sudden it just filled up and was packed with around 10,000 strong crowd.
 Some Danish bloke back stage said that the reason was because we were No.1 in Denmark.
 I remember it so clearly.
 Never been able to clarify that though.

 “We got to No.30 in Holland as I have seen a chart.
 There were strong rumours that we had charted well in Sweden Finland Norway and France and Germany but we have no evidence to prove the case.